FTA Acting Administrator Jane Williams shares her story of Taking a Front Seat to Technology at New Flyer’s Vehicle Innovation Center

 Posted by FTA Acting Administrator K. Jane Williams

-One of my more memorable experiences since becoming FTA acting administrator a few months ago was taking the wheel of a virtual bus as part of a state-of-the-art simulation exercise at the New Flyer Vehicle Innovation Center (VIC) in Anniston, Alabama.
+One of my more memorable experiences since becoming Federal Transit Administration (FTA) Acting Administrator a few months ago was taking the wheel of a virtual bus as part of a state-of-the-art simulation exercise at the New Flyer Vehicle Innovation Center (VIC) in Anniston, Alabama.

 Technology was on display throughout the VIC on the opening day.
 New Flyer of America, the largest transit vehicle manufacturer in North America, has more than 50 years of experience in manufacturing next-generation buses.
 The company opened the center, which includes a manufacturing lab, exhibit space, and training areas, to continue to advance bus technology through sustainable research and development.